Avondale Mall

-Avondale Mall, originally known as Columbia Mall, opened in 1964 as an enclosed mall in the state of Georgia, United States.
-The mall's original name came from its location at the intersection of Columbia & Memorial Drives near Avondale Estates.
-It was demolished in 2007.
+Avondale Mall, originally Columbia Mall, was an enclosed mall in DeKalb County, Georgia, United States, with a Decatur mailing address.
+The mall's original name came from its location at the intersection of Columbia and Memorial Drives near Avondale Estates.
+It opened in 1964, closed in 2001, and was demolished in 2007.
+A Walmart Supercenter opened on the site in 2008.

 Anchors

 The mall's original anchors were Davison's and Sears.
 Macy's developed the mall, which consisted of 400000 sqft of shop space on two levels and was the second-largest mall in Atlanta at the time.
-After Sears closed and before renovations began, some indoor and outdoor shopping mall scenes for the Chuck Norris movie "Invasion USA" were filmed here.
+Some indoor and outdoor shopping mall scenes for the Chuck Norris film Invasion U.S.A. were filmed here in the spring and early summer of 1985, after Sears closed and before renovations began.
 The "entry" crash of the Chevy pickup into the mall was shot at the mall's main entrance.
 The scenes inside the mall with the Nissan pickup were inside the mall nearest the Davison's end.
 The escalator scene was inside the old Sears building, and the "exit" crash through the window was on the western side of Sears on the first level (the movie then cut to an exterior scene of a mall in South Florida).

-After the filming, Columbia Mall was purchased by Cadillac Fairview and Scott Hudgens Co. in 1983, who announced plans to renovate the space.
+Columbia Mall was purchased by Cadillac Fairview and Scott Hudgens Co. in 1983, who announced plans to renovate the space.
 At the same time, Sears announced that it would close its store there.
 The mall was expanded into both floors of the former Sears store, which were subdivided into smaller tenant spaces.
 At one time, the lower level of the old Sears building housed a new, smaller Sears Outlet Store, which became a Goody's for some time.
 The mall also featured a McCrory's.